aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/README.md

 During the triggering, function *adEntityFeature* is called more than one time.
 Once with the parameter P as firstname and a second one with the parameter P as lastname.

-The better is to be able to call function *adEntityFeature* as a side effect of applying the rule, only for the node actuallly matching the rule as in the following example:
+The better is to be able to call function *addEntityFeature* as a side effect of applying the rule, only for the node actuallly matching the rule as in the following example:

     @Firstname:[(@Title|@FunctionTitle)?]:(@Initial .?)?
 (T_A1|T_Amh|$NP){1-2}:PERSON:
     =>AddEntityFeature(trigger.1,"firstname")